 Protects Against Eavesdropping And Message Tampering

-One of the main purposes of transport layer security is defense against illegal wiretaps and message tampering.
+One of the main purposes of TLS is defend against illegal wiretaps and message tampering.
 This protection extends to personal video calls, online transactions, and more.

 Increases Latency For Website Visitors

-While most users won’t realize it, transport layer security increases latency for website visitors.
+While most users won’t realize it, TLS increases latency for website visitors.
 It slows down page speed and negatively impacts user experience.

 The increased latency remains minimal and more than makes up for it with increased communications security.